sfigg/commercialization-public/docset/customize/mdm/dmsessionactions-csp.md

 # DMSessionActions CSP

-> [!WARNING]
-> Some information relates to prereleased product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.

 The DMSessionActions configuration service provider (CSP) is used to manage:

 - the number of sessions the client skips if the device is in a low power state